CtrlK

 Actionability

 Excellent actionability throughout — concrete JSON envelope schemas, executable TypeScript code examples, specific bash commands for building/installing, complete type definitions, and a detailed checklist for new commands.
-Every principle is backed by copy-paste-ready examples.
+The HATEOAS examples are copy-paste ready with realistic data.

 3 / 3